 For the purposes of this Policy, “biometrics” may include an individual’s physiological characteristics that can be used, singly or in combination with each other or with other identifying data, to establish individual identity.
 Examples of biometrics include, but are not limited to, imagery of the iris, retina, fingerprint, face, hand, palm, vein patterns, and voice recordings, from which an identifier template, such as a faceprint, a minutiae template, or a voiceprint, can be extracted.

-In addition, the employees of Paychex customers that use Paychex timekeeping devices may provide an iris, finger or facial scan as part of the timekeeping process, which the technology converts into a mathematical, encrypted algorithm, or template.
+In addition, the workers of Clients that use Paychex timekeeping devices may provide an iris, finger or facial scan as part of the timekeeping process, which the technology converts into a mathematical, encrypted algorithm, or template.
 These templates are sometimes called “biometrics.”
-For purposes of this Policy, Paychex broadly includes within the term “biometrics” the templates created in the timekeeping process, and even where not required to do so, Paychex complies with all laws related to the use of biometrics.
+For purposes of this Policy, Paychex broadly includes within the term “biometrics” the templates created in the timekeeping process and treats the templates as if they are considered “biometrics” under applicable laws.
+Paychex complies with all laws applicable to it related to the use of biometrics.
+Clients are solely responsible for their own compliance with all applicable laws and regulations relating to the collection, storage, and use of biometric information, including with respect to Client’s use of Paychex products and Services for which Client’s workers provide biometrics.
 Some details about biometrics:

-- Biometrics are collected by employers from employees using Paychex’s timekeeping technology.
+- Biometrics are collected by Clients from workers using Paychex’s timekeeping technology

-- Some laws require employers to provide employees with notice of the use of biometrics in timekeeping, and to obtain employee consent.
+- Some laws require employers to provide workers with notice of the use of biometrics in timekeeping, and to obtain worker consent

-- Paychex timekeeping devices have “notice and consent” screens that employers can use to provide notice and obtain consent during the enrollment process, or employers can choose to obtain consent from employees through other means.
+- Paychex timekeeping devices have “notice and consent” screens that Clients can use to provide notice and obtain consent during the enrollment process, or Clients can choose to obtain consent from workers through other means.
 Newer Paychex timekeeping devices require the use of Paychex notice and consent screens.

-- If a customer’s employee is using biometrics to record time, Paychex will presume one or more of the above notice and consent processes are being followed at the customer’s worksite.
+- If a Client’s worker is using biometrics to record time, Paychex will presume one or more of the above notices and consent processes are being followed at Client’s worksite

 - Note: Some applications allow the use of a smartphone device, and the device itself collects biometrics for access to the application.
-The consent process is part of the smartphone, and is controlled by the user/employee.
-When smartphone devices are used, geolocation information may be provided to the employer to ensure that employees are located at their appropriate work location.
+The consent process is part of the smartphone and is controlled by the user/worker.
+When smartphone devices are used, geolocation information may be provided to Client to ensure that workers are located at their appropriate work location.

 Biometric Transmission and Storage